c7rishi/c7rishi.github.io/_pages/publication.md

 * **Chakraborty, S.** and Khare, K. (2019).
 Consistent estimation of the spectrum of trace class data augmentation algorithms. *Bernoulli.* 25(4B), 2019, 3832–3863. [arXiv.](https://arxiv.org/abs/1711.00572) [Link](https://projecteuclid.org/euclid.bj/1569398786).

 * **Chakraborty, S.**, Arora A., Begg, C. B. and Shen, R. (2019).
-Using SomaticVariant Richness to Mine Signals from Rare Variants in the Cancer Genome. *To appear in Nature Communications*.
+Using Somatic Variant Richness to Mine Signals from Rare Variants in the Cancer Genome. *To appear in Nature Communications*.

 ### Computational Research

-* **Chakraborty, S.** and Wong, S. W. BAMBI: An R package for Fitting Bivariate Angular Mixture Models. *To appear in the Journal of Statistical Software*. [arXiv.](https://arxiv.org/abs/1708.07804)
+* **Chakraborty, S.** and Wong, S. W. (2019).
+BAMBI: An R package for Fitting Bivariate Angular Mixture Models. *To appear in the Journal of Statistical Software*. [arXiv.](https://arxiv.org/abs/1708.07804)

 ###  Collaborative Applied Research